Supeeeeeeer/Small-virus/README.md

-small virus for low-processor computers!
+Small virus for low-processor computers!